• Skip to primary navigation

 Jump to Recipe Print Recipe

 Vegan broccoli salad is super creamy, crunchy, and delicious!
-It's loaded with crisp broccoli florets, sweet grapes, red onions, crunchy pumpkin seeds, and tangy dried cherries that are tossed in cashew cream sauce.
+It's loaded with crisp broccoli florets, sweet grapes, red onions, crunchy pumpkin seeds, and tangy dried cherries in a cashew cream sauce.
 Complete your summer cookouts or party with this easy to make gluten-free and vegan side dish!

-A white platter filled with vegan broccoli salad and a serving spoon.
+A white platter filled with broccoli salad and a serving spoon.

-• Broccoli Florets - You only need the florets for this salad, but you could finely dice the stems and add them too if you like or freeze them and add to vegetable soup in the future.
+• Broccoli - You only need the florets for this salad, but you could finely dice the stems and add them to the salad too.
+Or freeze them and add to vegetable soup in the future.

 • Dried Cherries - I used the Fruit Bliss brand of dried cherries because it's the only option I could find that doesn't have any added oil or sugar.
-Plus, they taste delicious!
+You could also use raisins, golden raisins, chopped Medjool dates, or dried cranberries.

-All of the ingredients needed to make the recipe layer out and labeled on a gray background.
+All of the ingredients needed to make the recipe laid out and labeled on a gray background.

-First, you need to boil the cashews in water for 10 minutes to soften them and make them easier to digest.
+First, you need to boil the cashews in water for 10 minutes to soften them.

 A clear blender cup filled with liquid and cashews on a gray background.